New Case Study: Northwestern Mutual Delivers 18 Months Ahead of Schedule with SAFe

 Our latest case study from Northwestern Mutual (NWM) tells the story.
 In 2012, a company-wide push for continuous learning and improvement led the organization to consider Agile in earnest.
 At the time, it took more than 300 days and many iterations to deliver value to customers.
 Efforts to improve had been stymied by an entrenched waterfall culture.

 For a company that helps clients manage risk, ironically, the business realized that it had to take some risk to move forward.
 Business unit leaders found the platform they needed in SAFe, and became the first large company in Wisconsin to deploy the Framework.

-Prior to the first Program Increment (PI) planning event, transformation leaders trained as SAFe Program Consultants (SPCs) and additionally tapped SAFe Fellow Jennifer Fawcett to facilitate.
-At that first event, they launched four Agile Release Trains (ARTs).
+Prior to the first Program Increment (PI) planning event, transformation leaders trained as SAFe Program Consultants (SPCs), and additionally tapped Al Shalloway, CEO, Net Objectives, along with SAFe Fellow Jennifer Fawcett to facilitate he company’s first PI planning event.
+NWM asked 270 people to come together for the first two-day event—in January in Wisconsin—where they launched their first four Agile Release Trains (ARTs).

 At NWM, training was key, and in fact served as the first Sprint for some.
 By the second PI event, again with Jennifer facilitating, Release Train Engineers had a sense of ownership.
 As for changing the longtime waterfall culture, coaching proved essential, especially at the beginning.

 Since deploying SAFe, Northwestern Mutual has seen a number of benefits that contribute toward the bottom line:

 - IT delivers requested capabilities 80-90 percent of the time